Today a severely depressing story of a baby that was shaken to death for interrupting his mother's Farmville time.

 Even Mashable agrees:

 In the end, what company owns up to this and apologizes or changes their ways even in the face of deaths and misery that they had a hand in causing?
-If you said none, I think you'd be right.
 Instead, they'll blame the user saying that it's totally their responsibility for becoming addicted.
 So the only choice you have is to handle it yourself.

 You have to manage or completely avoid games that are (allegedly) built addictive.
-Just do a search for "name of game" addictive and if there are pages and pages of results, you just might want to look the other way.Facebook, Farmville, Gaming, Online Addiction
+Just do a search for "name of game" addictive and if there are pages and pages of results, you just might want to steer clear.Facebook, Farmville, Gaming, Online Addiction